Australia's assistance for health

-Partnerships for Recovery and Health
+Partnerships for Recovery and health

-Australia is working with partner governments to help contain the spread of the virus, conduct public health awareness campaigns, support local health systems with equipment and training, and facilitate the supply of essential goods.
+Australia is working with partner governments in our region to help contain the spread of the virus, conduct public health awareness campaigns, support local health systems with equipment and training, and facilitate the supply of essential goods.
 We are supporting water and sanitation and hygiene services and increased community awareness to control the spread of infection.
 We are working with local organisations to combat gender-based violence and deliver essential sexual and reproductive health services disrupted due to the pandemic.

 As health systems in the region pivot to address COVID-19, we will continue to assist partners in their efforts to maintain other key health services.
 This includes immunisation against measles and polio, prevention and treatments for diseases like malaria and tuberculosis, safe maternal healthcare, access to family planning and care for people living with chronic diseases.

 Australia’s priority health investments for 2021-22 include initiatives to:

 - support our efforts to address global and regional health risks and emergencies

 - provide safe and effective COVID-19 vaccines and support to health security in the Pacific and Southeast Asia

 - advance progress towards universal health coverage through equitable access to quality essential health services

 - assist countries to ensure essential disease and immunisation programs are sustainably financed and managed